anilzen/QTD2024/content/authors/Weld/_index.md

 ---
 # Display name
-title: Francesco Giazotto
+title: David Weld
-weight: 20
+weight: 65
-first_name: Francesco
+first_name: David
-last_name: Giazotto
+last_name: Weld

 # Is this the primary user of the site?
 superuser: false